frequenz-floss/frequenz-repo-config-python/docs/user-guide/start-a-new-project/github-configuration.md

 * `part:xxx` labels that make sense to the project

-* Add a `cmd:skip-release-notes` with the following description:
+* Make sure there is a `cmd:skip-release-notes` label, and if there isn't, create one with `930F79` as color and the following description:

     > It is not necessary to update release notes for this PR

-    And `930F79` as color.

 * All labels used by automation in the project, for example look for labels listed in: